-Prairie Titan™ Kentucky Coffeetree
+Gymnocladus dioicus ‘J.C.
+McDaniel’ – Prairie Titan™ Kentucky Coffeetree

 Botanical Name: Gymnocladus dioicus ‘J.C.
 McDaniel’

-The Prairie Titan Kentucky Coffeetree is a low maintenance, large, deciduous tree with a beautiful upright, spreading form.
+The Prairie Titan Kentucky Coffeetree is a large, low maintenance deciduous tree with a beautiful upright, spreading form.
 The scaffold branches are strong and well-spaced.
 This graceful tree develops a rounded or oval-shaped crown.
+It grows to a height of 50-60 feet with a spread of 40 feet.

-Gymnocladus dioicus ‘J.C.
-McDaniel’ is a male variety and is therefore seedless.
+Prairie Titan Kentucky Coffeetree (Gymnocladus dioicus ‘J.C.
+McDaniel’) is a male variety and is therefore seedless.
 It is a cultivar of the Kentucky Coffee Tree, Gymnocladus dioicus.
 This variety was discovered by plantsman J.C.
 McDaniel on the campus of University of Illinois.
 The species tree is found growing naturally in the northeastern United States and in parts of the midwest.

-The foliage of the Prairie Titan Kentucky Coffeetree is one of the last to leaf out in spring.
+The foliage of this Kentucky Coffeetree cultivar is one of the last to leaf out in spring.
 It is doubly compound and has coarse yet graceful elliptical shaped leaflets.
 The stems of the whole leaf can reach up to 2-3 feet long.
 The individual leaflets measure approximately 6-7 inches long.
-The foliage is a deep, forest green or blue-green in color.
-The foliage turns yellow in the fall.
-The Prairie Titan Kentucky Coffeetree grows to a height of 50-60 feet with a spread of 40 feet.
+The foliage is a deep, forest green or blue-green and turns yellow in the fall.

-The early summer flowers grow in greenish white pendulous panicles.
+The early summer flowers grow in greenish-white pendulous panicles.
 The gray-brown bark is scale-like and ridged.
 This attractive bark shows off the tree’s winter silhouette.

 No significant pest or diseases.